Concatenated continuous driving of silicon qubit by amplitude and phase modulation

 For the bare qubit with a detuning $\delta$, the spin rotates about a tilted axis at the oscillation frequency as $\sqrt{\Omega_0^2+\delta^2}$, revealing the usual chevron pattern [Fig.~\ref{E2}(a)].
 In the CCD schemes, the qubit is rotating about two axes for executing the dynamic decoupling, decreasing the sensitivity to the detuning error.
 The Rabi oscillations over the detuning in CCD schemes exhibit an improvement in robustness against the detuning error.
-The chevron patterns of the bare qubit is changed to ladder-like structures as shown in Fig.~\ref{E2}(b)-(d).
-The CCD's robustness against the detuning is also clearly evident in the Fourier spectrums.
-In contrast to the hyperbolic dependence of the detuning for the bare qubit, the spectrums in CCD schemes are flat in a certain range of the detuning.
+The chevron patterns of the bare qubit are changed to ladderlike structures as shown in Figs.~\ref{E2}(b)-(d).
+The robustness of the CCD against the detuning is also clearly evident in the Fourier spectra.
+In contrast with the hyperbolic dependence of the detuning for the bare qubit, the spectra in CCD schemes are flat in a certain range of the detuning.
 For silicon spin qubits, the detuning error varies in time due to fluctuations of nuclear spins from $^{29}$Si isotopes~\cite{khaetskii2002electron,hanson2007spins,assali2011hyperfine}.
-In addition, when manipulating multi-qubits, variations in the $g$-factor cause differences in the resonance frequency between the qubits~\cite{ferdous2018interface,cifuentes2024bounds}, resulting in detuning errors.
+In addition, when manipulating multi qubits, variations in the $g$ factor cause differences in the resonance frequency between the qubits~\cite{ferdous2018interface,cifuentes2024bounds}, resulting in detuning errors.
 These results show that CCD schemes can perform qubit operations that are robust against variations in the detuning.